-If a Party becomes aware of, or anticipates the introduction of, a Regulatory Change that necessitates a change to this Agreement, that Party may submit a change request requesting one or more such changes (a Regulatory Change Request).
+If a Party (Submitting Party) becomes aware of, or anticipates the introduction of, a Regulatory Change that necessitates a change to this Agreement, that Party may submit a change request requesting one or more of those changes (a Regulatory Change Request).

-Neither Party (Approving Party) will withhold approval of any Regulatory Change Request submitted by the other Party, so long as:
+The other Party (Approving Party) will not withhold approval of any Regulatory Change Request submitted by the Submitting Party, so long as:

-the changes requested are reasonably necessary to enable the Party requesting them to comply with the relevant Regulatory Change while continuing to perform its obligations under, and receive the intended benefit of, this Agreement;
+the changes requested are reasonably necessary to enable the Submitting Party to comply with the relevant Regulatory Change while continuing to perform its obligations under, and receive the intended benefit of, this Agreement;

 the Approving Party is technically and operationally capable of implementing the associated changes;

-any costs to be charged to the Interconnected Party under the Regulatory Change Request are reasonable in the circumstances; and
+any costs to be charged to either Party pursuant to the Regulatory Change Request are reasonable in the circumstances; and

 the Regulatory Change Request is otherwise reasonable.

 Each Party will use commercially reasonable endeavours to prevent or mitigate (as applicable) the cost and impact of any Regulatory Change for which it seeks a change to this Agreement.

-disputes
+The Parties shall enter into and execute an amendment or variation agreement in respect of this Agreement which records and gives effect to an approved Regulatory Change Request.

+dispute RESOLUTION

 Subject to sections 12.6 and 12.8, in the event of any dispute of whatever nature arising between the Parties the disputing Party shall notify the other Party of that dispute in writing (Dispute Notice).
 On receipt of a Dispute Notice, the Parties shall use reasonable endeavours to resolve the dispute by negotiation.